 Six Common Poker Errors or ‘Leaks’

 Put aside bad calls and bad bluffs, a large percentage of a persons ability to win, or their ‘winrate’, actually rests on aspects of the game that are a lot harder to perceive.
-Comparing the hands you play against regular poker players with those you play against ‘fish'(the name given to players who are new to the game and not very good) you will see a lot fewer ‘showdowns’ against these better players and it is, unfortunately, not always easy to understand why another player wins or loses more than you when they do not even reach the ‘showdown’.
+Comparing the hands you play against regular poker players with those you play against ‘fish'(the name was given to players who are new to the game and not very good) you will see a lot fewer ‘showdowns’ against these better players and it is, unfortunately, not always easy to understand why another player wins or loses more than you when they do not even reach the ‘showdown’.

 Identifying the poker errors (‘leaks’) in your opponents game can bring you a lot of money, not only because you will often be playing against the same regulars, but also because it can take a long time to dawn on a player that they are performing the particular ‘leak’.
-Often a player is not conscious of their ‘leak’ because they do not realise that it is this fact that is making them lose money, in most cases, at least, not before somebody has pointed it out to them.
+Often a player is not conscious of their ‘leak’ because they do not realise that it is this fact that is making them lose money, in most cases, at least, not before somebody has pointed it out to them

 In this article we will thus be talking about a few ‘leaks’ that occur pre-flop and which I have encountered many times with regular poker players, I will also be explaining how to exploit these ‘leaks’ in others and how to identify them in your own game.